John Everett Millais: Later works

-After his marriage, Millais began to paint in a broader style, which was condemned by Ruskin as "a catastrophe."
+After his marriage, Millais began to paint in a broader style, which was condemned by Ruskin as "a catastrophe".
 It has been argued that this change of style resulted from Millais's need to increase his output to support his growing family.
 Unsympathetic critics such as William Morris accused him of "selling out" to achieve popularity and wealth.
 His admirers, in contrast, pointed to the artist's connections with Whistler and Albert Moore, and influence on John Singer Sargent.
 Millais himself argued that as he grew more confident as an artist, he could paint with greater boldness.
-In his article "Thoughts on our art of Today" (1888) he recommended Velázquez and Rembrandt as models for artists to follow.
+In his article "Thoughts on our Art of Today" (1888), he recommended Velázquez and Rembrandt as models for artists to follow.
 Paintings such as The Eve of St. Agnes and The Somnambulist clearly show an ongoing dialogue between the artist and Whistler, whose work Millais strongly supported.
 Other paintings of the late 1850s and 1860s can be interpreted as anticipating aspects of the Aesthetic Movement.
 Many deploy broad blocks of harmoniously arranged colour and are symbolic rather than narratival.
 From 1862, the Millais family lived at 7 Cromwell Place, Kensington, London.

 Later works, from the 1870s onwards demonstrate Millais's reverence for Old Masters such as Joshua Reynolds and Velázquez.
-Many of these paintings were of an historical theme.
+Many of these paintings were on an historical theme.
 Notable among these are The Two Princes Edward and Richard in the Tower (1878) depicting the Princes in the Tower, The Northwest Passage (1874) and the Boyhood of Raleigh (1871).
 Such paintings indicate Millais's interest in subjects connected to Britain's history and expanding empire.
 Millais also achieved great popularity with his paintings of children, notably Bubbles (1886) – famous, or perhaps notorious, for being used in the advertising of Pears soap – and Cherry Ripe.
-His last project (1896) was to be a painting entitled "The Last Trek."
+Three red-haired young girls who modelled as Scottish peasant girls in his painting An Idyll of 1745, were Hetty, Lily and Rose Pettigrew from Portsmouth in their first modelling roles, who became well-known models in late nineteen century London.
+His last project (1896) was to be a painting entitled "The Last Trek".
 Based on his illustration for his son's book, it depicted a hunter lying dead in the veldt, his body contemplated by two onlookers.